daronphang/programming-resources/architectures/data-systems/transactions/serializability/serial-execution.md

 ## Actual Serial Execution

-The simplest way of avoiding concurrency problems is to remove concurrency entirely i.e. executing one transaction at a time on a single thread.
+The simplest way of avoiding concurrency problems is to remove concurrency entirely i.e. executing one transaction at a time on a single thread (pessimistic concurrency control mechanism).
 However, this limits the transaction throughput to the speed of a single CPU core.
 Nonetheless, this was implemented in 2007 due to the following developments:

 - RAM became cheap enough that for many use cases is now feasible.
 - OLTP transactions are usually short and only make a small number of reads and writes, whereas long-running queries are typically read-only